-DEVICE to log in an account at a restricted terminal GACNT or WACNT to log in a new job under a different account
+DEVICE to create a new job at a restricted terminal.
+GACNT or WACNT to log in a new job under a different account.
+GACNT or WACNT to log in a different account without being prompted for that account's password.